arangodb/docs/3.10/architecture-single-instance-vs-cluster.md

 Document Keys
 -------------

-In a cluster the *autoincrement* key generator is not supported.
-You have to use the *traditional* or user defined keys.
+In a cluster the *autoincrement* key generator is supported for single-sharded collections.
+Otherwise, for collections with more than one shard, you would have to use the *traditional* or user defined keys.

 Indexes